 Moving aquaculture from an art to a science is the responsibility of all stakeholders and AQUA CULTURE Asia Pacific will be the platform for information exchange

-Marine Fish Asian aquaculture must build a third pillar, the marine fish sector, but it has to concentrate its resources on one species.
-The Asian seabass shows potential and we need to build its supply chain with support services from genetics, hatchery-nursery, feed and processing.
-To meet demand from retail markets, the production of larger sizes for processing is required.
-Disease is the main challenge. |
+Marine Fish Asian aquaculture needs a third pillar, namely, the marine fish sector, but it must concentrate its resources on one species.
+The Asian seabass has potential but needs an integrated supply chain supported by genetics, hatchery-nursery systems, feed production, and processing.
+Meeting retail market demand will require the farming of larger fish suitable for processing.
+Disease continues to be a significant issue but vaccination rates remain low.
+We publish an industry review on marine fish in the Mar/Aptil edition |

-Freshwater Fish The tilapia sector requires both small fish for the local markets and larger fish for export.
-Challenges vary with attention on post-harvest quality and value adding for the respective markets.
-The pangasius sector must relook at the supply chain to increase production efficiency and develop co-products to improve return on investment.
-Emerging producers will bring competition so marketing, branding and sustainability will provide a competitive advantage. |
+Freshwater Fish The tilapia sector produces small fish for local markets and larger fish for export.
+Challenges vary with diseases and value adding for the respective markets.
+The pangasius sector is reviewing its supply chain to enhance production efficiency and develop co-products to improve return on investment.
+New producers are expected to increase competition, and areas such as marketing, branding, and sustainability could influence competitive positioning.
+The Industry review on Tilapia will be in the July/August issue and that on general Freshwater Fish, including Pangasius and Tilapia will be in Nov/Dec edition |

 Our Mission is to catalyse Asia’s aquaculture industry